-Asking for help has been difficult.
-I think it has been challenging for a few reasons and they are based on my view and perspective of what it means when I say "hey I need help, could you assist me?"
+Asking for help is difficult.
+I think it is challenging for a few reasons and they are based on my view and perspective of what it means when I say "hey I need help, could you assist me?"

 Here is what goes through my mind when I think about asking for help: